DEKRA opens Portugal’s first vehicle testing station in the Greater Lisbon Area. DEKRA aims to become one of the country’s largest suppliers by 2020.

 A new feature: the test certificate for monitored vehicles and the sticker on the windscreen reading "DEKRA monitored".

-New structure and central management: Gustav Adolf Eglin becomes First Chairman.
+New structure and central management: Gustav Arthur Eglin becomes First Chairman.

 Even if the traffic volume of less than one million motor vehicles in 1925 sounds idyllic to today's ears, accidents were still a common occurrence on the roads even then.
 This is why it soon became important to provide an objective and neutral evaluation of the causes and consequences of accidents.
 In 1926 DEKRA engineers drew up the first expert appraisals for courts and insurance companies.
 DEKRA's neutrality is the bedrock for its role as a partner able to provide a reliable expert opinion.